 - Fresh herbs to garnish, e.g. cilantro or parsley

-- Heat oil in a large skillet or pot, add onion and bell pepper.
+- Heat the oil in a large skillet or pot, add onion and the bell pepper.
 Sauté for about 3 minutes.
-Stir in garlic, and all spices and sauté for a further one minute.
+Stir in the garlic, and all spices and sauté for a further one minute.

 - Add the rice, salsa & veggie broth and bring the mixture to a boil.
 Please note that you'll need more vegetable broth and salsa if using rice that requires a longer cooking time.